Default

 About me

-Kumar BhotI facilitate software engineering teams for self-sufficiency, high performance, and continuous improvement through an unconventional, curious, and thought-provoking style.
-As much as building software and reading books give me joy, writing and (mono-) speaking are equally fulfilling.
+Kumar BhotI have repeatedly built software engineering teams for self-sufficiency, high performance, and continuous improvement.
+The leadership style I believe in is an unconventional, curious, and thought-provoking.
+As much as building software and reading books give me joy, writing and speaking (to share experiences and knowledge) are equally fulfilling.
 'A wallflower and a bold introvert' might describe my personality well.

 My efforts remain invested in two important initiatives: (1) Better Professional, and (2) Management Engineering.
 'Better Professional' is an attempt to explain simple practical improvements for professionals facing mediocre performance challenge and help them rise to a thriving and fulfilling career champion.
 And 'Management Engineering' equips software engineering leaders with some powerful scientific tools and techniques.